 Melatonin’s Role in SAD

 Researchers have found that people experiencing clinical SAD tend to have high levels of melatonin.
 This makes sense since melatonin is inhibited by light.
 Without light, it’s produced in abundance.
 Melatonin, also called the sleep cycle hormone, is responsible for regulating sleep.
+Recently the Sleep Advisor wrote a blog post on Melatonin, which is informative.
 Higher than normal levels can lead to lethargy, exhaustion and excessive sleepiness or, paradoxically, insomnia.
 Sleeping more or less than usual can exacerbate symptoms.
 Excessive sleeping can perpetuate lethargy, overeating, and a feeling of detachment from the world.
 People often become antisocial and reclusive and spend a lot of time indoors.
 Insomnia can cause severe mood swings, overeating, a compromised immune system, and troubled relationships.

 Regulating Sleeping Habits for Relief